stephanmg/VRL-NeuGen-Plugin/README.md

     cd VRL-Tutorial-Plugin-01/VRL-Tutorial-Plugin-01

-and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin
+and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin:

     ./gradlew installVRLPlugin